Corporate Responsibility Report

 More and more of our stakeholders want reassurance that we provide decent working conditions for all of our employees, manage our risks with all our business partners and make sure the rights of the local people where we operate are protected.
 While we work towards covering these areas in our contract terms and conditions we accept we have much more to do.

 In 2010 we signed up to the UN Global Compact, aligning our operations and strategies with the ten universal principles that include commitments to human rights and labour standards.
-In 2012 we put our support behind the International Tourism Partnership's position statement on human trafficking which aims to bring together the world's leading international hotel companies to reach collaborative solutions to address the issue of human trafficking.
+In 2013 we continued to put our support behind the International Tourism Partnership's position statement on human trafficking which aims to bring together the world's leading international hotel companies to reach collaborative solutions to address the issue of human trafficking.

 Since 2008 we have been developing comprehensive methods to help us assess and respond to human rights issues.
 All members of the Executive Committee take responsibility for human rights on behalf of the Board.

 In 2014, we will be rolling out a 'foundational standard' which requires all IHG hotels to adopt and display a Human Rights Policy at individual property level.
 This will be supported with communications to our colleagues.
 This new standard builds on our work in this area and demonstrates our ongoing commitment to operating as a responsible business.

 - Find out more on our Human rights policy.

 - Find out more on ITP's position statement on human trafficking PDF (0.22Mb).